JoelFred20/oibsip_taskno2/README.md

-# Unemployment Data Analysis and Prediction
+# Unemployment Analysis with Python

 # Introduction
 This GitHub repository contains a Jupyter notebook that walks through the analysis and prediction of unemployment data in India.
 The dataset used in this analysis includes information on unemployment rates, employment, and labor participation rates across different regions and time periods.